 Fourth of July Mountain

 Fourth of July Mountain makes a great winter adventure, whether via ski touring or snowshoes.
 It provides stunning views of Lake Chelan from the summit, although in the winter time it's common for a cloud layer to sit just above the lake and obscure the view.
-After a short approach on Grade Creek Forest Service Road, you will turn left and walk along the embankment/damn on the Southern end of Antilon Lake.
+After a short approach on Grade Creek Forest Service Road, you will turn left and walk along the embankment/dam on the Southern end of Antilon Lake (it's also possible to ascend directly from the parking lot and intersect with the summer trail higher up).

 You can follow the summer trail up through the trees, and then it's likely you will lose the trail once it opens up.
 Continue side hilling up the mountain towards the ridge, and then follow the ridge to the summit.
 Snow coverage can be sparse even in the dead of winter, so if you plan on making this a ski tour you want to double check the snow conditions and expect to ding up your skis on some rocks!
 It also makes an excellent option for snowshoeing.
 Don’t expect there to be a trail to follow, as this adventure doesn’t see a lot of people.